 In September 1782 he was appointed to the new Standard 64 which was building at Deptford, and which was launched in early October to be fitted out at Woolwich.
 She arrived in the Downs from the Thames on 24 January 1783 but did not see any active service before the war ended that month.
 Instead she began guard ship service at Plymouth.
 This was a largely uneventful commission, although during the spring of 1784 she broke from her moorings and got on shore, and on 19 December 1785 the boatswain of the sloop Fortune by the name of Moffat was hung aboard the Standard in the Hamoaze after being condemned to death for striking a lieutenant.
 The Standard was paid off in September 1786.

 Dickson was promoted rear-admiral on 1 February 1793, vice-admiral on 4 July 1794, and admiral on 14 February 1799.
 He died aged 74 on 25 May 1803 at his residence of Sydenham House, near Kelso in the Scottish borders.

-By his first wife, Jane Collingwood of Alnham, Northumberland, who he married on 11 November 1765 at Morpeth he had issue Captain William Dickson, who died in 1795, Rear-Admiral Sir Archibald Collingwood Dickson, and General Sir Alexander Dickson, in addition to two younger daughters and an older son who did not survive childhoos.
+By his first wife, Jane Collingwood of Alnham, Northumberland, who he had married on 11 November 1765 at Morpeth, he had issue Captain William Dickson, who married his cousin, Elizabeth, in 1791 but was killed on Saint-Domingue in 1795, Rear-Admiral Sir Archibald Collingwood Dickson, and General Sir Alexander Dickson, in addition to two younger daughters and an older son who did not survive childhood.
 His first wife died on 12 April 1782 and he had a further five children by his second wife, Elizabeth Charteris, whom he married in 1786.
-He lived at Sydenham House, Kelso.
+His residence was at Sydenham House, Kelso.